Tech4DLab/CalibMarker/README.md

 </p>

 ## Content
-Code tested on Matlab R2018b on Ubuntu 20.04.6
+The provided code has been tested with Matlab R2018b on Ubuntu 20.04.6.

 Dataset Sample: [Tech4Diet Cubes Dataset]()